 Though many students had experience with Zoom in past semesters, it is best to assume everyone needs a refresher or to learn the basic functions you will use in your class.
-Additionally, the features that you use in your classroom may differ from other instructors.
-Take the time to explain how your Zoom and/or hybrid classroom will proceed.
+Additionally, the Zoom features that you use and etiquette that you expect in your classroom may differ from other instructors.
+Take the time to explain how your remote or hybrid classroom will proceed.

 - Do you want students to keep their mics muted?

 - Can they answer questions in the chat?